JackieG19/CareerDevsWnC/version3/README.md

 The keyword **this.** will refer to a specific property in the object

-Creating an array in an object using a method in the object.

 **.push()** method will add items to the end of an array

 Changing an item within the array by the position in the array and replacing the item with somthing else